 Who pays for which closing costs can be negotiated, so it is very important to make sure this information is included in the purchase agreement to avoid surprises at closing.
 An attorney can review your closing documents prior to signing and ensure the costs are accurately reflected on the final accounting of the sale, known as the HUD-1 statement.

 The disclosure form is a simple checklist, in which you indicate your knowledge and any details you can provide.
-It also provides a notice to the buyer that further inspection may be reasonable.
+It also provides a notice to the buyer that further inspection might be reasonable.

 The final legal document you will sign to sell your home in Michigan is the deed.
 The deed serves to transfer the property from the seller to the buyer.
 The deed must include the name of the seller, the marital status of the seller, the name of the buyer, and a legal description of the property.
 It must be signed by the seller in the presence of a notary public.